exercism/v3/docs/maintainers/style-guide.md

 ## Empty Documents

-If a document is empty, i.e. there is no `source.md` content, then do not check one in.
+If a document is empty, i.e. there is no `source.md` content, then do not check it in.

 ## Links